 Save the local emergency numbers on your mobile phone.

 Drinking can impair your supervision and swimming skills – especially when combined with the midday heat.

 Survival depends on a quick rescue and basic life support (resuscitation) if a child has stopped breathing.
 Seconds count using Cardiopulmonary resuscitation (CPR) to prevent death or brain damage.

 Finally teach your children these key water safety rules:

 - Do not push or jump onto others or participate in any dangerous behaviour in a swimming pool, such as horseplay, wrestling, running, jumping and dive bombing – it might result in injury.

 - Do not dive into water unless someone has already tested the depth and checked for any underwater hazards.
 Diving into insufficient water depths can cause face, head and spinal injuries and even death.

 - Know what to do in an emergency and where to get help.
 Call 112.

-Water Babies works closely with Irish Water Safety to educate parents and change behaviour to prevent drowning and water related accidents and has created a helpful guide for parents, which is available from www.waterbabies.ie.
-By following these guidelines parents and carers can minimize the chances of a tragic incident befalling their child this summer and all through the year.
+By following these guidelines parents and carers can minimise the chances of a tragic incident befalling their child this summer and all through the year.